Sodium fluoride lozenges

 Preventing cavities in adults and children older than 6 years old when the amount of fluoride in the water supply is too low.

-Sodium fluoride lozenges is a mineral.
+Sodium fluoride lozenges are a mineral.
 It works by strengthening the teeth and decreasing the effects of acid and bacteria on the teeth.

 Do NOT use sodium fluoride lozenges if: